williamlamjy/mTracker/docs/UserGuide.md

 and mTracker provides the ability to add forex pairs to its watchlist too.
 After keying in `forex` as the type of instrument, mTracker prompts for the following parameters:
-* `Name` Name of the ETF.
+* `Name` Name of forex.
 Empty name is not allowed and forex pairs' names should be 6 letters long.
 (Eg. AUDUSD instead of AUD USD, or Australian dollar-US dollar, or AUD/USD)
 * `Current Price` Current price of the stock.
 Requires a positive number.
 * `Sentiment` Sentiment of user towards the stock.